 USF allows students to receive up to 45 hours of credit towards a Bachelor's degree upon successful completion of qualifying exams.

 The state has two main general education requirements: State Mandated Core and State Required Communication and Computation.

 A university-wide initiative aimed at enhancing undergraduate students' global competencies through the development of new and improved curricular and co-curricular experiences.

-The place to find general policy and procedures, general course information, student services information, and more.
+The place to find degree program and plans of study information, course information, student services information, and more.